 Creative activities count as relevant professional and/or scholarly activities in appropriate disciplines.

-In certain fields, such as art, architecture, dance, music, literature, and drama, an accomplished creation should receive consideration as an example of professional and/or scholarly achievement and activity.
+In certain fields, such as art, architecture, dance, music, literature, and drama, distinguished an accomplished creation should receive consideration as an example of professional and/or scholarly achievement and activity.
 In evaluating creative activities, an attempt should be made to define the candidate's merit in the light of such criteria as originality, scope, richness, and depth of creative expression.

-The following are broadly defined, non-exclusive examples of evidence that may be presented: $^{\rm v}$
+The following are broadly defined, non-exclusive examples of evidence that may be presented:

-- (a) Documentation of the development of or contributions to: - (i) original materials designed to improve learning outcomes; - (ii) evidence-based design and evaluation of educational curricula or pedagogy; - (iii) administration and evaluation of a teaching program or a learning center; - (iv) systematic quality improvement programs and evaluation of their implementation;
+(a) Documentation of the development of or contributions to:

+- (i) original materials designed to improve learning outcomes; - (ii) evidence-based design and evaluation of educational curricula or pedagogy; - (iii) administration and evaluation of a teaching program or a learning center; - (iv) systematic quality improvement programs and evaluation of their implementation; - (v) discipline-specific information systems; - (vi) development and evaluation of community outreach or communityoriented programs. - (b) First, senior, or collaborative authorship of scholarly or professional publications; - (c) Distinguished Accomplished performance, including conducting and directing; - (d) Accomplished creation;

-- (v) discipline-specific information systems; - (vi) development and evaluation of community outreach or communityoriented programs. - (b) First, senior, or collaborative authorship of scholarly or professional publications; - (c) Accomplished performance, including conducting and directing; - (d) Accomplished creation; - (e) Accepted invitations to present seminars or lectures at other institutions or before professional societies.
+(e) Accepted invitations to present seminars or lectures at other institutions or before professional societies.

-Initial appointment to the Assistant Lecturer with Potential for Security of Employment title requires evidence or promise of productive and creative contributions to professional and/or scholarly activity that would support excellent teaching.
+Initial appointment to the Assistant Teaching ProfessorLecturer with Potential for Security of Employment title requires evidence or promise of productive and creative contributions to pedagogy or scholarship in the underlying discipline professional and/or scholarly activity that would support excellent teaching.

-Appointment or promotion to the Associate Lecturer with Security of Employment title requires evidence of sustained professional and/or scholarly achievement and activity in support of excellent teaching.
+Appointment or promotion to the Associate Teaching ProfessorLecturer with

+Security of Employment title requires evidence of sustained that the professional and/or scholarly achievement and activity in support of excellent teaching and are recognized by peers within the University of California and externally by experts in the field.

-Appointment or promotion to the Lecturer with Security of Employment title requires evidence of consistent and sustained professional and/or scholarly achievement and activity in support of excellent teaching that have made the candidate a leader in the professional field and/or in education.
+Appointment or promotion to the Teaching ProfessorLecturer with Security of and/or scholarly achievement and activity significant distinction in pedagogy and/or in the underlying discipline that in supports of excellent teaching and that have made the candidate a leader in the professional field and/or in educationis externally recognized as having a broad scholarly impact.